BBQtime/Analysis-of-reading-behavior-based-on-POS-through-sentence-completion-tasks/README.md

 of a sentence) were obtained over 19 subjects, a qualitative analysis was conducted afterward based on the mean of total fixation duration on AOIs.
 ![alt text](https://github.com/insinuate/Analysis-of-reading-behavior-based-on-POS-through-sentence-completion-tasks/blob/master/experiment_heatmap.png?raw=true)

-Figure: fixation Heatmap from 19 subjects on one missing sentences.
+Figure: fixation Heatmap from 19 subjects on one missing word sentences.

 # Stimuli and experiment setup
 For stimuli content, We constructed 60 different sentences, each with a missing word.